Viewing and Handling Baseline Check Results

 Description of a baseline.

-- Click the target baseline name in the list to view the baseline description, affected servers, and details about all check items.
+- Click a baseline name in the list to view the baseline description, scanned servers, and details about all check items.

 Figure 3 Viewing baseline check details